Chase College Checking account review

 This account comes with a Visa debit card with access to the largest bank-owned ATM network, with over 16,000 across the country.
 While you won’t be charged fees at these locations, you will at non-Chase ATMs:

 - Domestic ATM fees.
-You’ll be charged $2.5 per inquiry, transfer or withdrawal — not including fees from the ATM owner.
+You’ll be charged $2.50 in the US, Puerto Rico and US Virgin Islands per inquiry, transfer or withdrawal — not including fees from the ATM owner.

 What should I look out for?

 - Limited services.
-Although Chase has over 5,100 branches, it only operates in 28 states and Washington, DC.
+Although Chase has nearly 5,000 branches, it only operates in 28 states and Washington, DC.

 Where does Chase have branches?